-If you live in one of the larger cities along the west coast you’re in the car theft capital of the US.
-Some of these cities like Los Angeles we get why it rates high on this list; it’s proximity to Mexico.
-If a thief can get a car over the border it is usually gone for good.
+If you live in one of the larger cities along the west coast you’re in the car theft capital of the U.S. In some of these cities, like Los Angeles, we get why it rates high on this list; its proximity to Mexico.
+If a thief can get a car over the border, it is usually gone for good.
 It won’t be recovered.
 But then there are other cities with the highest car thefts that don’t make as much sense.
-Take Portland, Oregon, for instance.

 Portland is the number one city for car thefts per capita

 The report was put together by AutoinsuranceEZ.com.
-It found that Portland is the number one city for car thefts per capita.
-Per 100,000 residents there are 487 car thefts.
+It found that Portland is the city with the most car thefts, per capita.
+Per 100,000 residents, there were 487 car thefts.
 With the average rate considered to be 250 thefts per 100,000 people, that means you’re almost twice as likely to have your car stolen in Portland.
 Following Portland are San Jose, Seattle, Salt Lake City, and San Francisco.

 But, there are other stats that beat Portland by a bunch., While per capita Portland is at the top of the list, Los Angeles has far more cars stolen.
 There are around 44,000 more cars stolen per year than Portland’s 11,000.
 Yet, per capita, Los Angeles rates number 10 on the list.
 Following Los Angeles is San Francisco with 21,092; then Riverside, California, with 19,329; and finally Seattle with about a thousand fewer cars.

 While that is a lot of cars being ripped off, the good news is that theft rates are down 13% between 2017 to 2019.
 With COVID-19 curtailing as much traveling as it has, those numbers should be even lower once we get the 2020 figures.
 Now, let’s take a look at the most popular models in the thieves’ crosshairs.

 They’re not stealing Honda Civics in Beverly Hills, nor are they stealing Porsches in Bismarck